Oberheim/Oberheim.github.io/_posts/2016-05-16-managing-software-complexity.markdown

 - **Think about your abstractions.**
 Well designed abstractions allow the programmer to focus on using an interface without needing knowledge or worrying about how it works internally, meaning that from a complexity point of view you can ignore irrelevant details.
 Programmers use abstractions at all levels of a system, however I find it fairly common to see classes with interfaces that define *how they work* instead of *what they do*.
 Keep implementation details hidden in private routines within the classes.

+- **Know your design patterns.**
+All programmers are taught early to use design patterns, but surprisingly many developers do not have a clear understanding or even knowledge about the most fundamental ones.
+Design patterns at their core are ready-made solutions to the most common problems encountered in programming and provide familiar abstractions easily recongized by other programmers.
+So if you do not have a firm understanding of for instance  Adapter, Bridge, Decorator, Facade, Factory method, Template method, Observor, Singleton and Strategy pattern, I strongly suggest you pick up a pattern book and start reading.

 [^1]:(Steve McConnell.
 Code Complete: A Practical Handbook of Software Construction, 2nd Edition, Microsoft Press, 2004)